Dubai Electric Push

 This initiative will help immensely in supporting the Dubai Clean Energy Strategy 2050 for which the goal is for Dubai to have the lowest carbon footprint in the world.
 The strategy, which was announced and launched in November 2015, is an ambitious plan that is only in the beginning stages of shaping the energy sector in Dubai for the good of all.
 The overall more quantitative goal is to have 75% of the emirate's energy provided by clean energy sources, which will hopefully set a precedence worldwide that a country with the second-largest oil reserves in the world can lead global efforts in clean and renewable energy.

 However, as with all ambitious intentions, obstacles abound.
 Currently, the EV market in Dubai is limited, making it more difficult for consumers to get their hands on qualified and affordable vehicles.
 Tesla started operations in Dubai earlier this year, and France's Renault has displayed the Zoe in showrooms across the country, but outside of those, there aren't many options available.
 There are rumors of discussions with big-name companies, such as BMW, Nissan, Toyota, and Honda introducing their all-electric models into the country, but nothing is a guarantee at this present moment.
-If Dubai is truly serious about attaining these enthusiastic goals, then they will need to saturate the market with electric vehicles in an effort to get the general populace on board.
+If Dubai is truly serious about attaining these enthusiastic goals, then it will need to saturate the market with electric vehicles to get the general populace on board.